-Balance Sheet Strength and Bank Lending During the Global Financial Crisis (with Tumer Kapan), Revised and resubmitted.
+Balance Sheet Strength and Bank Lending During the Global Financial Crisis (with Tumer Kapan), 2nd revision requested.

-Does Financial Connectedness Predict Crises? (with Chan Kang, VS Subrahmanian, and Anamaria Berea), Revision requested.
+Does Financial Connectedness Predict Crises? (with Chan Kang, VS Subrahmanian, and Anamaria Berea), Quantitative Finance, April 2015.

 A Network Analysis of Global Banking: 1978–2010 (with Javier Reyes), Journal of Financial Stability, June 2013.

-Liquidity Shocks and the Supply of Credit After the 2007-08 Crisis (with Tumer Kapan), International Journal of Finance and Economics, forthcoming.
+Liquidity Shocks and the Supply of Credit After the 2007-08 Crisis (with Tumer Kapan), International Journal of Finance and Economics, January 2014.

-Armed Conflict, Household Victimization, and Child Health in Cote d'Ivoire (with Olga Shemyakina), Journal of Development Economics, forthcoming.
+Armed Conflict, Household Victimization, and Child Health in Cote d'Ivoire (with Olga Shemyakina), Journal of Development Economics, May 2014.

-Business Cycle Fluctuations, Large Macroeconomic Shocks, and Development Aid (with Era Dabla-Norris and Felipe Zanna), World Development, forthcoming.
+Business Cycle Fluctuations, Large Macroeconomic Shocks, and Development Aid (with Era Dabla-Norris and Felipe Zanna), World Development, May 2015.

 Child Health and Conflict in Cote d'Ivoire (with Olga Shemyakina), American Economic Review Papers and Proceedings, May 2012.